International Politics Summer School

 Certification and credit

-All students who complete the programme will receive an attendance certificate.
+All students who complete the programme receive an attendance certificate.

 Oxford University does not offer credit for this summer school.
 Those wishing to obtain credit from their home institution for attending this programme must make appropriate arrangements with that institution in advance.